kyma-project/btp-manager/docs/user/03-60-formatting-service-binding-secret.md

         labels:
           service_plan: sample-plan
         annotations:
-          instance: sample-instance
+          instance: my-service-instance
       stringData:
         USERNAME: admin
         PASSWORD: ********
       ```

-* Example of a binding with a customized `metadata` section and applied pre-existing formatting option for `stringData` (credentials as a JSON object):
+* Example of a binding with a customized `metadata` section and applied pre-existing formatting option for `stringData` with credentials as a JSON object:

     In this example, you omit `stringData` from the `secretTemplate` and use the `secretKey` to format your `stringData` instead.